 Degree programs should include at least 24 semester hours of clinically focused human behavior and social work practice methods courses; at least one course should be in psychopathology.
 There should be clinical fieldwork as well.
 However, candidates who do attend accredited nonclinical social work programs may make up clinical coursework deficiencies later.

 LCSW candidates must work under supervision for at least two years (or 100 weeks) after completing their degrees.
-Before beginning her supervised clinical experience, a social work graduate must register with the Florida Board.
-She must find a supervisor and put together a supervision plan.
-Any time she adds or changes supervisors, she will again need board approval.
+Before beginning the supervised clinical experience, a social work graduate must register with the Florida Board.
+The candidate must find a supervisor and put together a supervision plan.
+Any time the candidate adds or changes supervisors, the candidate will again need board approval.

 Intern registration costs $150 and requires submission of an application packet (http://www.floridahealth.gov/licensing-and-regulation/mental-health/applications-forms/index.html).

-Before she can apply for licensure, the intern must spend at least 1,500 hours providing face-to-face psychotherapy.
+Before the candidate can apply for licensure, the intern must spend at least 1,500 hours providing face-to-face psychotherapy.
 The Board has strict rules about clinical supervision.
-The intern must have an hour of supervision for every 15 hours of psychotherapy she conducts; at least one hour of supervision must be provided every two weeks.
+The intern must have an hour of supervision for every 15 hours of psychotherapy the candidate conducts; at least one hour of supervision must be provided every two weeks.
 Some of the supervision may be in a group setting; group supervision sessions, however, must alternate with individual.
 (If there are two interns in session, the Florida Board will accept the supervision as individual – this is not the case with all states.)

 The licensing exam may be taken before or after completing the supervised practice requirement.
 Board approval is required.
-If a candidate had clinical coursework or practicum deficiencies at the time she began her internship, she will need to remove them before she will be allowed to test.
-Once approved, she may register with the ASWB to take the exam.
-She will pay examination fees directly to the ASWB.
+If a candidate had clinical coursework or practicum deficiencies at the time the candidate began the internship, the candidate will need to remove them before the candidate will be allowed to test.
+Once approved, the candidate may register with the ASWB to take the exam.
+The candidate will pay examination fees directly to the ASWB.

 A social worker may work under a provisional license while fulfilling examination requirements.
 The provisional license is good for 24 months.